Residential Burn Permits and Alternatives

 - Trees 8 inches in diameter with the root ball attached that are a minimum of 15 feet in length may be used by the Watershed Conservation Resource Center in stream restoration projects.
 Call 501-352-7294 to coordinate tree pick-up or delivery.

 - 2nd Life Wood salvages trees to make into furniture.
 They will accept most hardwood trees (except red oak) that are 20 inches in diameter and larger, walnut tress 16 inches in diameter and larger, and any tree species that is larger than 30 inches in diameter.
 They prefer to look at the tree prior to cutting to coordinate maximizing its usability.
-Call 479-502-7930.
+For tree removal information call 479-502-7930.
 There is no cost to having the tree hauled away.